makostadima/r-novice-intermediate-cambridge-june2015/03-data-structures-part2.md

 >

 Each column in the data frame is simply a list element, which is why when you ask for the `length` of the data frame, it tells you the number of columns.
-If you actually want the number of rows, you can use the `nrow` function.
+If you actually want the dimensions of the data frame use the function `dim`, or `nrow` for the number of rows and `ncol` for the number of columns independently.

-We can add rows or columns to a data.frame using `rbind` or `cbind` (these are the two-dimensional equivalents of the `c` function):
+We can add rows or columns to a data.frame using `rbind` and `cbind`, respectively; two functions that are the two-dimensional equivalents of function `c`:

 ~~~{.r}